dsmHack/dev.dsmhack.org/content/jamstack.md

 basically goes like this, "How do you expect nonprofits to know how to update markdown files and a Git repository?"
 This usually is the result of someone only having experience using [Jekyll](https://jekyllrb.com/) with [Github Pages](https://pages.github.com/) for a project that only ever required a developer be involved.
-The truth is there are several solutions for managing content of JAMStack sites that over full featured user interfaces completed with WYSIWYG editors.
+The truth is there are several solutions for managing content of JAMStack sites that offer full featured user interfaces completed with WYSIWYG editors.
 These solutions are referred to as a headless CMS.

 The site, [headlessCMS.org](https://headlesscms.org/), provides a summary of most of the known headless CMS solutions